-5.2.7 Binary Outputs (Channels BO1-BO4)
+5.2.7 Binary Outputs (Channels BO1-BO6)

-The BASC20 can provide four binary relay outputs (BASC-20R) or four triac outputs (BASC-20T).
-The voltage and current limits for relay units are 30 VAC/VDC and 2 A. For triac units the limits are 30 VAC and 0.5 A. Violating these limits could damage the BASC20 and void the warranty.
+The BASC22 can provide six binary relay outputs.
+The voltage and current limits for relay units are 30 VAC/VDC and 2 A. Violating these limits could damage the BASC22 and void the warranty.

-Relay channels can be used as contact closures for other devices, but triac channels can only be used to enable or restrict the flow of AC current.
-It is common for the BASC20 binary outputs to enable the coil of interposing relays which can carry larger currents and support switching higher voltages.
+Relay channels can be used as contact closures for other devices.
+It is common for the BASC22 binary outputs to enable the coil of interposing relays which can carry larger currents and support switching higher voltages.

-Any channel BO1-BO4 can be used to provide a binary output.
+Any channel BO1-BO6 can be used to provide a binary output.
 The BACnet type will be Binary Output.
 To configure an binary output:

-- On the Main Page (Figure 13), click a title link from among BO1-BO4. - Under BAS Channel Configuration (lower) section of the new screen that appears (Figure 25), the Channel Type will be Binary Output (read-only). - In the BACnet Object Configuration (lower) section of the screen, all items are as described in Section 5.2 above.
-Units will default to NO UNITS. - Attach your device to the pair of BASC20 pins for the chosen channel so that the more positive connection is to pin A and the more negative to pin B.
+- On the Main Page (Figure 13), click a title link from among BO1-BO6. - Under BAS Channel Configuration (lower) section of the new screen that appears (Figure 25), the Channel Type will be Binary Output (read-only). - Default Value is a value used by the output, immediately after boot-up of the controller when Sedona logic or BACnet client have yet to command the output point.
+As soon as Sedona logic or a BACnet client write to the point, Default Value is no longer used by the output.
+When BACnet priorities 1 through 16 are all nullified, the output point will use Default Value set in the channel configuration web page of the output point.
+This value is also reported to BACnet as Relinquish Default, but cannot be written to by BACnet clients, it can only be set from the channel's web page in the BAScontrol. - In the BACnet Object Configuration (lower) section of the screen, all items are as described in Section 5.2 above.
+Units will default to NO_UNITS. - Attach your device to the pair of BASC22 pins for the chosen channel so that the more positive connection is to pin A and the more negative to pin B.